Close Menu

 Select Set Up as New iPhone at the Apps & Data screen if you are giving the device to someone else, want a fresh start without old settings or data, or are troubleshooting a software issue and want to rule out backup-related culprits.

-After choosing this option, sign in with an Apple ID, set up Face ID or Touch ID, configure your passcode, and follow the remaining setup prompts.
+Once you choose this option, sign in with an Apple ID, set up Face ID or Touch ID, configure your passcode, and follow the remaining setup instructions.

 Frequently Asked Questions